ordinarydear/smart-pipette/README.md

 # smart-pipette

 This project is a part of the pipetting robot project designed to receive user inputs.
-ESP32 is used as a web server where the contents is stored  from the SPIFFS filesystem.
+ESP32 is used as a web server where the contents are stored  from the SPIFFS filesystem.
 The UI is built from HTML, CSS, and JavaScript.

 # Setup